Tumor hypoxia: Drug development

 Several approaches have been taken to address tumor hypoxia.
-Some companies tried to develop drugs that are activated in hypoxic environments (Novacea, Inc. Proacta, Inc, and Threshold Pharmaceuticals, Inc), while others are currently seeking to reduce tumor hypoxia (Diffusion Pharmaceuticals, Inc. and NuvOx Pharma, LLC).
+Some companies tried to develop drugs that are activated in hypoxic environments (Novacea, Inc. Proacta, Inc, Convert Pharmaceuticals, and Threshold Pharmaceuticals, Inc), while others are currently seeking to reduce tumor hypoxia (Diffusion Pharmaceuticals, Inc. and NuvOx Pharma, LLC).

 Several companies have tried to develop drugs that are activated in hypoxic environments.
 These drug candidates target levels of hypoxia that are common in tumors but are rare in normal tissues.
 The hypoxic zones of tumors generally evade traditional chemotherapeutic agents and ultimately contribute to relapse.
 In the literature, hypoxia has been demonstrated to be associated with a worse prognosis, making it a determinant of cancer progression and therapeutic response Several review articles summarize the current status of hypoxic cytotoxins (hypoxia activated prodrugs).
-Companies that have tried drugs that are activated in hypoxic environments included Novacea, Inc. Proacta, and Threshold Pharmaceuticals.
+Companies that have tried drugs that are activated in hypoxic environments included Novacea, Inc. Proacta, Convert Pharmaceuticals and Threshold Pharmaceuticals.
 Novacea Inc discontinued development of its hypoxia activated drug.
 Proacta's drug PR610 failed a Phase I clinical trial due to toxicity.
 Threshold Pharmaceuticals discontinued the hypoxia activated prodrug, TH-302, after Phase III trials failed to show statistically significant overall survival.